-Ryan Caughey litigates a wide variety of complex, high-stakes commercial disputes for plaintiffs and defendants in federal courts, state courts, and arbitrations across the country.
-While Mr. Caughey regularly represents some of the world’s largest companies—such as Chevron and Walmart —he also has won courtroom victories and valuable settlements for small businesses and individuals.
-Mr. Caughey typically represents his clients on a flat fee, contingency fee, or other alternative fee arrangement.
+Ryan’s expertise is wide-ranging.
+While Ryan regularly represents some of the world’s largest companies—such as Chevron, Walmart, Enterprise Products, and KBR—he also has won courtroom victories and valuable settlements for small businesses and individuals.
+Ryan typically represents his clients on a flat fee, contingency fee, or other alternative fee arrangement.

-Mr. Caughey has particular experience in the areas of antitrust and competition, life sciences, oil and gas, technology and trade secrets, environmental, and business and partnership disputes.
+Ryan has particular experience in the areas of antitrust and competition, technology and trade secrets, construction, oil and gas, environmental, and business and partnership disputes.
 He is regularly called on to address complex issues of antitrust liability and damages, trade secrets, and corporate governance.
-Mr. Caughey also handles federal and state appeals.
+Ryan also handles federal and state appeals.